 There are several different websites that you can use to rent our your home or a room within it, with the most common one being Craigslist.org.

 Look into a few different websites and find one that works best for your situation.
-This is a great way to add to your income.
+This is a great way to add to your income, because it allows you to monetize resources you have access to instead of your time.

-With self-storage companies now charging from $40 to $400 (and more) for storage space, if you have an empty basement, room, or garage at your house, you might be well positioned to make money from it.
+With self-storage companies now charging from $40 to $400 (or more) for storage space, if you have an empty basement, room, garage, or simply a paved driveway, you might be well positioned to make money from it.

 7. Dog, Cat and Pet Sitting